 THE SEA CHEST by Toni Buzzeo, illustrated by Mary GrandPre (Dial, 2002).
-First-time author Buzzeo is paired with HARRY POTTER illustrator GrandPre in a book that lovingly and poetically captures the stirring magic of a foundling babe who becomes a treasured sister.
+A book that lovingly and poetically captures the stirring magic of a foundling babe who becomes a treasured sister.
 Maita says: “I longed for a time I might not be the only child the craggy island knew.”
 The time is now.
 Spectacular, musical, and deeply affecting.
 This interview was conducted via email in 2002.
 Ages 4-up.
 Visit author Toni Buzzeo.

 What was your initial inspiration for creating this book?